-There are a few things you need to know before you can get down to the root (pun intended) of a dental implant cost.
+You need to know a few things before you can get down to the root (pun intended) of a dental implant cost.

-Like it or not, where you live plays a significant factor.
+Like it or not, where you live plays a role in the cost of a dental implant.
 This procedure will cost significantly more in a place like San Francisco compared to — let’s say — California City.
-Even large cities across states (e.g. Los Angeles versus Orlando) will have different prices.
+Large cities across states (i.e., Los Angeles versus Orlando) will also have different prices for dental implants.

 But don’t worry— we’re going to go through all your options.
 We may even show you a few tricks where you can save money!

 A dental implant is a permanent fix to a missing or damaged tooth.

 This kind of problem is more common than you might think.
 There are 178 million Americans that are missing at least one tooth.
 You may even be in the group of 40 million Americans that are missing all of their teeth.